perfectyorg/perfecty-push/docs/v1_design.md

 This includes the planned product, architecture considerations, principles, potential libraries and a rough idea about the API.

-## End product
+## Outcome

 The final version of Perfecty Push will extend the current capabilities offered by the [plugin version](https://github.com/rwngallego/perfecty-push-wp/).
-The development will be iterative and in total, it should:
+The development will be iterative and in general, it should:

 - Support both Push API and Websockets notifications.
 - Have a Push Engine independent of the notification mechanism.